 The 18-month battery life refers to Card Beacons being used 8 hours a day at 550 ms interval, and with power saving turned on.
 So in your scenario, it’s very likely that your beacons will last longer than that.

 Can I use triggers when the moving asset is a smartphone rather than a beacon?

 We’ll have more exciting news on this very topic soon

 We hope this answers any questions you may have had about Location Engine.
-If you can’t find what you’re looking for here, use the comments below to tell us what’s on your mind and we’ll get back to you as soon as possible.
+If you can’t find what you’re looking for here or in the documentation, use the comments below to tell us what’s on your mind and we’ll get back to you as soon as possible.
 Also, if you weren’t able to take part in the webinar or you would like to watch it again, you can find it here.